 The curved, narrow sandstone walls glow in the sun with a cathedral-like light.
 When it rains, however, they can fill with raging rainwater in an instant, leaving hikers walking The Narrows with no way to escape.

 If rain is in the forecast, walking past The Gateway to The Narrows is extremely foolish, as the risk of flash floods increases dramatically.
 This should come as no surprise considering walkers are hiking between 2,000 feet of canyon walls.
 As a result, even mild storms, tens of miles away can generate flash floods.
-If 12-foot high water comes crashing down on you from the canyon walls, there is literally simply nowhere to find cover.
+If 12-foot high water comes crashing down on you from the canyon walls, there is simply nowhere to find cover.

 Heading Back to the Temple of Sinawava

-After about 1.5 to 2 hours walking upstream, we decided to head back.
+After about 1.5 to 2 hours of walking upstream, we decided to head back.
 While we never made it to the iconic spots, the brief time we shared in The Narrows provided us with the urge to come back and explore more.
 We’re glad we gave it a go’ as they say.

 The walk back seemed much easier.
 After all, we had the current of the river pushing us along, and we felt more comfortable with the terrain.